Lorraine Hansberry

 Where was Lorraine Hansberry educated?

-Hansberry was interested in writing from an early age and while in high school was drawn especially to the theatre.
+Hansberry was interested in writing from an early age and while in high school was drawn especially to the theater.
 She attended the University of Wisconsin in 1948–50 and then briefly the School of the Art Institute of Chicago and Roosevelt University (Chicago).
 After moving to New York City, she held various minor jobs and studied at the New School for Social Research while refining her writing skills.